kiwilan/typescriptable-laravel/README.md

     -   For Inertia, you can install [`@kiwilan/typescriptable-laravel`](https://github.com/kiwilan/typescriptable-laravel/blob/main/plugin/README.md) NPM package to use some helpers
 -   ✅ Multiple commands to generate types
     -   `php artisan typescriptable` for models, settings and routes (safe even if you don't use all)
-    -   `php artisan typescriptable:models` for Eloquent models
+    -   `php artisan typescriptable:eloquent` for Eloquent models
     -   `php artisan typescriptable:settings` for `spatie/laravel-settings`
     -   `php artisan typescriptable:routes` for Laravel routes